Birchington-on-Sea railway station: History

-A junction existed to the west of the station to serve RAF Manston until the 1930s operated from a Ground Frame Birchington B located some 440 yd upside of the station - a plan of which can be seen in the RAF Manston Museum.
+A junction existed to the west of the station to serve RAF Manston until the 1930s operated from a Ground Frame Birchington B located some 440 yd upside of the station.
+(Note: A plan of the junction can be seen in the RAF Manston museum.)

 Services

-All services at Birchington-on-Sea are operated by Southeastern using and EMUs.
+All services at Birchington-on-Sea are operated by Southeastern using Classes 375 and electric multiple units.

-The typical off-peak service in trains per hour is:
+The typical off-peak service in trains per hour (tph) is: